-Opting for a low carbohydrate diet means choosing to reduce the amount of glucose eaten.
-This is achieved by reducing dietary carbohydrates (sugar and starchy foods like cereals, potatoes or bread) to less than about 130g a day.
+Opting for a low carbohydrate diet means choosing to reduce dietary carbohydrates (sugar and starchy foods like cereals, potatoes and bread) to less than 130g a day.
 There are some relatively simple food choices that can help people adjust to this lifestyle (see separate resource 'What to eat on a low carb diet').